Baumanar/log-monitor/README.md

 ```

 ## Demo
-If the ```demo``` flag is set to true, a separate goroutine writes the log file to simulate logging.
+If the ```demo``` flag is set to true, a separate ```log_generator``` goroutine writes the log file to simulate logging.
+The evolution of the number of logs written follows a triangle pattern.
+With the default threshold (10 per second), the
+evolution of the traffic should trigger alerts approximately every 1-2 minute.

 ## Architecture